-511 Children
+Children

-- 512 Anaesthetists will often be part of the MDT responsible for the initial resuscitation and stabilisation of - 513 the critically ill or injured child, prior to transfer to a specialist centre.
-All hospitals with an ED will be - 514 exposed to high volumes of paediatric patients with low energy transfer injuries.
-Detailed - 515 recommendations for paediatric services are described in GPAS Chapter 10: Guidelines for the - 516 Provision of Paediatric Anaesthesia Services 2022. - 517 6.1 Staff should be vigilant for non-accidental injury in children with trauma injuries and should 518 make enquiries of the circumstances around major trauma and ask if there are safeguarding 519 concerns. - 6.2 Healthcare workers, including the anaesthetist, must be aware of the local policy for child 521 protection, and that they have an obligation to document and report any concerns to a 522 responsible individual.93 - 6.3 Hospitals must have guidelines in place to ensure the safety of children admitted to hospital, 524 to monitor injured children known to be at risk, and identify concerns arising from any injury or 525 pattern of injuries.94 They must provide the appropriate training related to these guidelines.
+Anaesthetists will often be part of the MDT responsible for the initial resuscitation and stabilisation of the critically ill or injured child, prior to transfer to a specialist centre.
+All hospitals with an ED will be exposed to high volumes of paediatric patients with low-energy transfer injuries.
+Detailed recommendations for paediatric services are described in GPAS Chapter 10: Guidelines for the Provision of Paediatric Anaesthesia Services 2022.

+- 6.1 Staff should be vigilant for non-accidental injury in children with trauma injuries and should make enquiries of the circumstances around major trauma and ask if there are safeguarding concerns. - 6.2 Healthcare workers, including the anaesthetist, must be aware of the local policy for child protection, and that they have an obligation to document and report any concerns to a responsible individual.83 - 6.3 Hospitals must have guidelines in place to ensure the safety of children admitted to hospital, to monitor injured children known to be at risk, and identify concerns arising from any injury or pattern of injuries.84 They must provide the appropriate training related to these guidelines.

-526 Pregnant patients
+Pregnant patients

-- 527 Trauma is a leading cause of non-obstetric mortality in pregnant patients.4 Although the primary 528 duty of care is to the mother, fetal and maternal wellbeing are inextricably linked.
-Standards for 529 non-obstetric emergency procedures in pregnant patients are described in GPAS Chapter 5: 530 Guidelines for the Provision of Emergency Anaesthesia Services. - A standardised approach should be taken when completing a trauma survey in pregnancy and a maternal-foetal trauma checklist should be considered as this lays the foundation for interdisciplinary collaboration in a stressful environment.95 - 6.5 Provision for fetal monitoring and emergency lower (uterine) segment caesarean section should be available if indicated in the ED.^{96,97,98} - In cases of pregnant orthopaedic trauma patients, diversion to a centre with obstetric and trauma expertise directly from the scene of an injury should be considered, to avoid delay of appropriate specialist care.99
+Trauma is a leading cause of non-obstetric mortality in pregnant patients.4 Although the primary duty of care is to the mother, fetal and maternal wellbeing are inextricably linked.
+Standards for non-obstetric emergency procedures in pregnant patients are described in GPAS Chapter 5: Guidelines for the Provision of Emergency Anaesthesia Services.

+- 6.4 A standardised approach should be taken when completing a trauma survey in pregnancy and a maternal-foetal trauma checklist should be considered as this lays the foundation for interdisciplinary collaboration in a stressful environment.85 - 6.5 Provision for fetal monitoring and emergency lower (uterine) segment caesarean section should be available if indicated in the ED.86,87,88 - 6.6 In pregnant orthopaedic trauma patients, diversion to a centre with obstetric and trauma expertise directly from the scene of an injury should be considered, to avoid delay of appropriate specialist care.89

-539 Older patients
+Older patients

-A patient centred approach is preferred for documenting advanced care plans that include overall treatment goals including resuscitation status.
+6.7 A patient-centred approach is preferred for documenting advanced care plans, which include overall treatment goals including resuscitation status.
 It should include discussing and planning treatments that should be considered, not just those that should be withheld.18

-543 6.8 A fall of <2m is the commonest mechanism of injury in older patients.
-Prehospital triage to aid 544 early identification of severe injuries in older patients should be available to allow quick 545 transfer from TU to a MTC for specialist investigation and intervention.
-100

-- 6.9 Older patients who are admitted following trauma should have a comprehensive geriatric 547 assessment.
-The use of frailty screening tools may facilitate more informed early decision 548 making in older trauma patients.101 - 6.10 Protocols for end of life care should be in place to manage older patients with frailty who are unlikely to survive.
-The multidisciplinary team and patient's family or next of kin should be involved in these decisions.102
+- 6.8 A fall of less than two metres is the most common mechanism of injury in older patients.
+Prehospital triage to aid early identification of severe injuries in older patients should be available to allow quick transfer from TU to a MTC for specialist investigation and intervention.90 - 6.9 Older patients who are admitted following trauma should have a comprehensive geriatric assessment.
+The use of frailty screening tools may facilitate more informed early decision making in older trauma patients.91 - 6.10 Protocols for end of life care should be in place to manage older patients with frailty who are unlikely to survive.
+The multidisciplinary team and patient's family or next of kin should be involved in these decisions.
+92

-552 7 Training and Education
+7 Training and education